stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 ```

 In the first example, we specify the full type: `Vect 2 Int`.
 In the
-second, we use underscore where we think Idris should be able
+second, we use underscores where we think Idris should be able
 to figure out the correct values on its own (it will default
 the value type to `Integer` in this case).